 The physical quality of SPAN took another leap forward in 2010 when Jay Wilbur re-assumed the editing role.
 Norm’s layout skills (at which he had never been professional) had gradually improved, and Jay and Norm together developed a spiffy magazine-style layout with full-bleed covers.
 The layouts were produced in color for electronic distribution to the membershp, but were still printed in black-and-white, as color printing was beyond the reach of Society finances.

 The “final” leap forward in SPAN quality occurred in July 2012, when the first full-color print issue of SPAN (illustrated above left) was reproduced using an online color digital printing service and mailed to the members, and at less cost than our previous system.
 It was a dream come true for the small group of dedicated volunteers that made it happen.
-Norm subsequently re-formatted all issues from 2002 in full color and these are now available on the web.
+Norm subsequently re-formatted all the back issues from 2002 in full color and these are now available on the web.

 Besides the aforementioned Robert H. Vreeland, some members who have made major contribution to NABS are known for their publishing activities outside of NABS.